onerobotics/KUnit/README.md

     PROGRAM test_add_int
     -- %NOLOCKGROUP is required to run KAREL from browser
     %NOLOCKGROUP
-    -- %INCLUDE the KUNIT routines
+    -- %INCLUDE the KUnit routines
     %INCLUDE kunit.h

     -- the ROUTINE under test